kennethormandy/font-feature-abettings/README.md

 ## Notes

-I manualled added in:
+I manually added in:

 ```json
 "76": 530,
 ```

 …to the `liga` object.
-I don’t know why it was missing, while it could be an issue with the OpenType library, it’s more likely I have it broken in the tester and didn’t get the ful `gsub` table.
+I don’t know why it was missing, while it could be an issue with the OpenType library, it’s more likely I have it broken in the tester and didn’t get the full `gsub` table.

 ## License